What's in this article?

 It’s largely an inconvenience and your boilers way of letting you know that its time in this world has come to an end.
 A leak is no laughing matter.

-An old boiler does however pose a large and relentless danger to your bank account.
-Do the maths on the repair work and likelihood and probable cost of future breakdowns vs. a new boiler, covered under a 10-year warranty.
+An old boiler does, however, pose a large and relentless danger to your bank account.
+Do the maths on the repair work and likelihood and probable cost of future breakdowns vs. a new boiler, covered under a 10-year warranty - a new boiler is probably going to be cheaper in the long run.
+This is especially true if your boiler is particularly old.

 How to stop, or help to prevent future boiler leaks